-Businesses often use non-compete agreements to prevent employees from either taking a job with a competitor or from starting a competing business for some period of time after leaving employment.
+Businesses often use non-compete agreements to prevent employees from taking a job with a competitor or starting a competing business for some time after leaving employment.
 Non-compete agreements are allowed in Texas.
-Courts will uphold a non-compete agreement which is reasonable in time, space, and scope and which does not impose a greater restraint than necessary to protect legitimate business interests.

 Is a Non-Compete Agreement Legally Enforceable in Texas?

-Texas Business and Commercial Code section 15.50 governs the making of non-compete agreements.
+Texas Business and Commercial Code § 15.50 governs the making of non-compete agreements.
 It provides that correctly drawn non-compete agreements that comply with the terms of the statute can be enforced.
-[1]

 Reasonable Uses and Objections